aaronpowell/aaronpowell.github.io/src/documents/posts/2011-02-11-ie9-rc-geolocation-issue.md

---- cson
+---
   title: "Issue with Geolocation in IE9 RC"
   metaTitle: "Issue with Geolocation in IE9 RC"
   description: "A (known) issue with the IE9 RC geolocation API."
   revised: "2011-02-13"
   date: "2011-02-11"
-tags: ["ie9","web"]
+  tags:
+    - "ie9"
+    - "web"
   migrated: "true"
-urls: ["/ie9-rc-geolocation-issue"]
+  urls:
+    - "/ie9-rc-geolocation-issue"
-summary: """
+  summary: ""

-"""
 ---
 # Update

 Looks like the server-side fix has been implemented and it not works just fine.
 Feel free to read on if you're interested to know why it didn't work for a period of time.

----

 You've probably already heard that [IE9 RC is available][1], and one of the features that has been included is the [HTML5 Geolocation API][2].